obaydullah-ewu/obaydullah-ewu/README.md

 - 👋 Hi, I’m Md.
 Obaydullah
-- 👀 I’m interested in programming, web application development, machine learning.
+- 👀 I’m interested in programming, web application development Laravel, machine learning.
-- 🌱 I’m working as a Software Developer at Parallaxlogic Infotech
+- 🌱 I’m working as a Software Developer at Spring Soft IT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...